felix-lang/felix/doc/tutorial/identifiers.rst

     \alpha2

-encodes the symbol \(\alpha\) followed by the integer 2.
+encodes the symbol \alpha followed by the integer 2.

-Note, the Unicode escapes `\u0041` is the idenifier `A`, not the TeX identifier `\u` followed by integer 41.
+Note, the Unicode escapes `\\u0041` is the identifier `A`, not the TeX identifier `\\u` followed by integer 41.
-Unicode escapes take precedence over TeX idenifiers.
+Unicode escapes take precedence over TeX identifiers.
-This also means, however, that `\u004` will be lexed in an expression as TeX identifier `\u` followed by integer 4, it is not a valid identifier.
+This also means, however, that `\\u004` will be lexed in an expression as TeX identifier `\\u` followed by integer 4, it is not a valid identifier.

 Special Identifiers